atinderbirsin/atinderbirsin/README.md

 ✨ Hi there ✨

- 🌱 I’m currently studying Nextjs + Reactjs, please have a look at my repositories.
+ 🌱 I’m currently studying & Working on Nextjs + Reactjs, please have a look at my repositories.

  📫 How to reach me:
 - [![LinkedIn](https://img.shields.io/badge/-LinkedIn-0077B5?style=for-the-badge&logo=LinkedIn&logoColor=white)](linkedin.com/in/atinderbir-singh-187b7a221)